Characterizing Beam Profiles in Accelerator Neutrino Experiments through Off-Axis Neutrino Interactions: Extracting beam information from observables

-When the detector shifts positively along the $Y$ axis, the neutrino interaction coordinates move upward, while the true neutrino direction does not change in the detector.
-In this specific case, where the detector does not move out of the beam plane, neutrinos from a displaced interaction intersect the decay beamline closer to the target, resulting in a larger $Y$ coordinate.
-The exact $\varphi$ shift is complex and depends on the neutrino production point.
-However, generally, for any reference point between the two intersections (true and misaligned), the $\varphi$ angle changes from negative to positive values, shifting the crossing point, where $\langle \varphi \rangle = 0 ^{\circ}$) is not well defined and has large uncertainties.
+cancels in the arc-tangent calculation.
+This comes with a disadvantage.
+The transition region ($\varphi_C\approx 0$$^{\circ}$) is not well defined and has large uncertainties.
 For example, if the value of $\langle \cos \varphi \rangle$ is close to 0, its experimental value can fluctuate between positive and negative, leading to transitions between a 0$^\circ$ crossing (when $\langle \cos \varphi \rangle$ is positive) and a 180$^{\circ}$ crossing (when $\langle \cos \varphi \rangle$ is negative).
 As a result, the uncertainty in this region is large, making estimation challenging.
 In contrast, the values at the edges are expected to converge to the theoretical predictions derived in the previous sections.

 The results are shown in Fig. \ref{fig:CircularMean}, where they are fitted to a sigmoid curve, and the crossing point is determined, as shown in Table \ref{tab:CircularMean}.
 These results are comparable to those of Table \ref{tab:AvgPoint}, which is not surprising, as they are dominated mainly by the crossing of $\langle \sin{\varphi} \rangle = 0$ (see Fig. \ref{fig:AvgCos}).